nsmryan/shadowcasting/README.md

 or grid, perhaps something cloned first if we are marking visibility within the structure itself.

+## Similar Crates
+There is already the [shadowcast](https://crates.io/crates/shadowcast) crate.
+This crate seems to implement additional algorithms, and is likely a fine choice.
+It seems to provide some additional features such as casting different shapes, which is cool.
+It also seems to make some additional assumptions, requiring more dependencies, and providing a more complex API.
+Check it out if you are looking for different types of casting.

 ## License
 As with the original algorith, this is licensed as CC0.